ahmet/awesome-web3/README.md

 ### JavaScript

+- [avalanchejs](https://github.com/ava-labs/avalanchejs) - JavaScript Library for interfacing with the Avalanche Platform.
+- [Avalanche Wallet SDK](https://github.com/ava-labs/avalanche-wallet-sdk) - Typescript library to create and manage wallets on the Avalanche network.
 - [BitcoinJS](https://github.com/bitcoinjs/bitcoinjs-lib) - Bitcoin library for node.js and browsers.
 - [ethers.js](https://github.com/ethers-io/ethers.js/) - Complete Ethereum wallet implementation and utilities in JavaScript (and TypeScript).
 - [ipfs-mini](https://github.com/silentcicero/ipfs-mini) - Super tiny module for querying an IPFS node, that works in the browser and in Node.